icpc/ccs-specs/Contest_Control_System_Requirements.md

-1. For purposes of scoring, the *contest time of a submission* is the number of minutes elapsed from the beginning of the contest when the submission was made, skipping removed time intervals if specified (see [Removing Time Intervals](#removing-time-intervals)).
+1. For purposes of scoring, the *contest time of a submission* is the number of minutes elapsed from the beginning of the contest when the submission was made.
 This is rounded *down* to the nearest minute, so 59.99 seconds is 0 minutes.
 2. The *contest time that a team solved a problem* is the contest time of the team's first accepted submission to that problem.
 3. A team's *penalty time on a problem* is the contest time that the